Smoothing, scattering, and a conjecture of Fukaya: From smoothing of Calabi--Yau varieties to tropical geometry

-and use $\partial_n$ to stand for the semi-flat holomorphic vector field associated to an element $n \in T^*_{v,\real}$.
-It is equipped with the BV algebra structure inherited from $\spec(\comp[\rho^{-1}P_v])^{\dagger}$ (as described in the beginning of \S \ref{subsec:semi-flat_dgBV}), which agrees with the one induced from the volume form $\volf{k}_0$.
+$\sfbva{k}^*_{\mathrm{sf}}$ is equipped with the BV algebra structure inherited from $\spec(\comp[\rho^{-1}P_v])^{\dagger}$ (as described in the beginning of \S \ref{subsec:semi-flat_dgBV}), which agrees with the one induced from the volume form $\volf{k}_0$.
 This allows us to define the \emph{sheaf of semi-flat tropical vertex Lie algebras} as

-\begin{remark} This sheaf can actually be extended over the non-essential singular locus $\tsing \setminus \tsing_e$ because the monodromy around that locus acts trivially, but this is not necessary for our later discussion. \end{remark}
+\begin{remark} The sheaf can actually be extended over the non-essential singular locus $\tsing \setminus \tsing_e$ because the monodromy around that locus acts trivially, but this is not necessary for our later discussion. \end{remark}